biocatiit/website/content/pages/users_shipping.rst

 (DOT) and Argonne National Laboratory, which may also involve other government agencies for approvals and permits to ship certain plant, animal, and human specimens, as well as, any viruses, fungi, bacteria, etc...
-Additionally, the type of packaging needs to be coordinated with the hazards associated with your shipment.
-Not following Department of Transportation rules and regulations can result in very large fines (10's of thousands of dollars a day/per offense).
+Additionally, the type of packaging needs to be coordinated with the hazards associated with your shipment. **Not following Department of Transportation rules and regulations can result in very large fines.**

 Some Users prefer to transport materials by personal vehicle.
 Be advised that the same DOT and Argonne Regulations apply to personal vehicle transport.
 There are also additional regulations which you need to be aware of... for example, **Users are not allowed to transport dry-ice in a personal vehicle.**

-First Stage: ESAF submission and approval
+First Stage: ESAF Submission and Approval
 *****************************************

 The first stage in determining shipping requirements will be to `complete the